Robert L. May: Personal life and death

-May's second wife, Virginia, a devout Catholic, died April 7, 1971.
+May's second wife, Virginia, a devout Catholic, died on April 7, 1971.
 The following year, he fulfilled one of her wishes by converting to Catholicism.
 On July 25, 1972, he married Virginia's sister, Claire (Newton) Sims, in Albuquerque, New Mexico.

-May died in Evanston, Illinois on August 11, 1976.
+May died in Evanston, Illinois, on August 11, 1976.
 He is interred at Saint Joseph Cemetery, River Grove, Illinois.